awslabs/dynein/README.md

 [Environment]::SetEnvironmentVariable('TRYCMD',$null)
 ```

 Please note that we use different snapshots for the Windows environment.

+### Bot
+If you want to update snapshots of commands, you can use bot command `/snapshot` in your pull request.
+Please note that you must type exactly as written.

 ## Asides